-Information and Communications Technology is taught to all pupils in the Lower School and Removes and as an IGCSE Option in Middles and Fifths.
-The Department occupies two purpose built ICT suites in Quad as well as a further ICT classroom in the Science Department.
+Information and Communications Technology (ICT) at Haileybury is taught to all pupils in the Lower School and Removes, as an IGCSE Option in Middles and Fifths, and as an A level Computing course for Sixth Formers.
+The Department occupies two purpose-built ICT suites in Quad, as well as a further two ICT classrooms in the Science and Technology Departments.

-The Cambridge IGCSE in ICT allows pupils to develop a thorough understanding of the development of many ICT applications we take for granted as well as gain an insight into and appreciation of the business and social impacts of ICT.
+IGCSE ICT is offered as an Option in Year 10.
+The Cambridge IGCSE in ICT allows pupils to develop a thorough understanding of the development of many ICT applications we take for granted as well as gain an insight into, and an appreciation of the business and social impacts of ICT.
 The course is delivered with a mixture of theory and practical lessons, in which pupils have to demonstrate their ability to author websites, manipulate data and integrate data from a variety of sources into a coherent document.
 This mirrors the assessment criteria for the IGCSE where there are two practical papers carrying 60% of the overall grade and a theory paper carrying 40% of the overall grade.